 Hiking poles, backpack with rain cover, waterproofs, hiking trousers, hiking shorts, T-shirts, sun hat, fleece, down jacket, beanie, wool socks, sunglasses, suncream, medical kit, map, guidebook, power bank, snacks, whistle, torch, survival blanket, ear plugs, sleeping bag liner, travel towel, toiletries, camera/phone.

 It’s not whether the trail is open, rather whether the refuges and the infrastructure of the trail (airport, local transport, shops etc) are open.
-The refuges closed for some of 2019 when lockdown was instigated.

 Is the Tour du Mont Blanc trail well marked?